SEIPID Workflow

 A journal manager, publisher, or institutional representative creates a SEIPID account.
 This establishes an identifiable system participant.

-Step 2 — Identity Verification
+Step 2 — Registrant Verification

 Step 3 — Entity Registration